angadsinghsandhu/Notes/Leetcode/Solutions/Amazon/BILP.md

 ### **Result**
  These steps not only helped address individual learning gaps but also fostered a more engaging and supportive learning environment.
 As a direct result of my initiative, my weekly office hours increased to over 12 hours, and I received commendations from the professor for my efforts.
 Most importantly, all students passed the course, with the median grade for the semester improving by 15% compared to the previous year.
 This experience reinforced my belief in the importance of proactive and personalized support.

+## **10. Johns Hopkins (2024) – upGan ML:DL project**

+## **11. Johns Hopkins (2024) – ESMnrg**

 ---

 # Introductory Questions

 ## Tell Me About Yourself
 Hi, I’m Angad Sandhu, a master’s student majoring in Computer Science at Johns Hopkins University’s Whiting School of Engineering specializing in generative AI, NLP, and high performance computing.
-Over the past few years, I’ve been dedicated to exploring and applying advanced AI models to solve real-world challenges and drive transformative changes in industries such as healthcare and finance.
+Over the past few years, I’ve dedicated myself to exploring and applying advanced AI models to solve real-world challenges and drive transformative changes in industries such as healthcare and finance.

 I began my journey at ShareKhan by BNP Paribas a FinTech startup, where I worked on decoder-style generative models that enhanced how users interact with financial data.
 Following this, I built a healthcare policy management platform at Optum that could successfully serve thousands of policies from multiple clients, delivering scalable, real-world solutions.
 At Johns Hopkins Medicine, I’m currently working on benchmarking state-of-the-art multimodal LLMs for medical applications and fine-tuning them using instruct-tuning and RLHF methods.
-My experience with high performace DL librabries such as DeepSpeed, and HF Accelerate allow me to run and train such models on our local, bare metal distributed high-performance computing clusters.
+My experience with high performace DL librabries such as DeepSpeed, and HF Accelerate allow me to run and train such models on our local, bare metal distributed hpc clusters.

 Throughout this time, I have also been actively contributing to AI research as well.
 I have published papers on temporal topic modeling at the 2024 EAI PervasiveHealth conference in Greece and presented a live demo of my work at the PyData event in NYC last year, along with a few more conferences and journals that I have been a part of.
 Apart from that, my role as a graduate teaching assistant at JHU has allowed me to share my passion for machine learning with others and learn how to be a better educator.